Zayyad1453/WeatherApp/README.md

 - Ability to view weather history and forecast for up to a week - using the cards at the bottom of the screen

-- View temperatures in Celcius or the wrong way - by tapping on the temperature
+- View temperatures in Celcius or Fahrenheit - by tapping on the temperature

 - View weather conditions of other locations - using the search bar at the top